adcox/system-git/README.md

 2. Call `systemgit` or `systemgit show` to view the status of all the repositories you've added to the `.gitrepos` list.

+## Tips
-`systemgit help` displays the help message.
+* `systemgit help` displays the help message.
+* When you first set up the system, you can begin with `find $HOME -name ".git"` to get a list of repositories within your home directory